wx-11/vproxy/README.md

 - TTL Extension

 Append `-ttl-` to the username, where TTL is a fixed value (e.g., `username-ttl-2`).
 The TTL value is the number of requests that can be made with the same IP.
 When the TTL value is reached, the IP will be changed.
-For HTTP users who are using passwordless authorization and need a fixed IP address, you can add the `ttl` header to the request (e.g., `ttl: 2`).
-By keeping the TTL value unchanged, you can use a fixed IP.

 - Session Extension

 Append `-session-id` to the username, where session is a fixed value and ID is an arbitrary random value (e.g., `username-session-123456`).
-Keep the Session ID unchanged to use a fixed IP.For HTTP users who are using password-less authorization and need a fixed IP address, you can add the `session` header to the request (e.g., `session: 123456`).
+Keep the Session ID unchanged to use a fixed IP.

 - Range Extension

 Append `-range-id` to the username, where range is a fixed value and ID is any random value (e.g. `username-range-123456`).
 By keeping the Range ID unchanged, you can use a fixed CIDR range in a fixed range. in addition, you must set the startup parameter `--cidr-range`, and the length is within a valid range.
-For HTTP users that use passwordless authorization and require a valid range IP address, you can add a `range` header to the request (e.g. `range: 123456`).

 ### Examples